-You already know that tooth decay is bad for your teeth, but did you know that there are even more rotten teeth effects on the body?
-It’s true, and you might be surprised by how significant these health problems caused by bad teeth can be.
-So, can bad teeth make you sick?
+You already know that tooth decay is bad for your teeth, but did you know that there are even more effects of rotten teeth on the body?
+It’s true, and you might be surprised by how significant the dangers of tooth decay can be.
+So, can rotten teeth make you sick?
+Can they cause a sore throat?
+How about bad breath or swelling?
+As you’ll learn, the answer to all of these questions is “Yes”.
 Read on to learn about all the ways tooth decay can ultimately impact your overall health.

-Tooth decay is the destruction of the hard outer layer of teeth called enamel.
+Tooth decay is the process that breaks down the hard outer layer of teeth called enamel.
 Enamel is destroyed when harmful bacteria, or plaque, builds up on your teeth.
-Plaque produces acids that break down your enamel, which eventually causes tooth decay and cavities.
+Plaque produces acids that break down your enamel, which eventually eat away at not only the enamel, but the rest of the tooth structure, leading to rotten teeth, infections, or even tooth loss.

 What Are the Rotten Teeth Effects on the Body?

+What happens if you let a tooth rot out?
+Nothing good!
 Rotten teeth are bad enough on their own.
-Depending on how bad cavities get, they can cause several unpleasant symptoms, including:
+Depending on how bad cavities get, they can cause several additional unpleasant symptoms, including:

 Tooth decay can also cause problems you might not anticipate.
 When we surveyed parents about how tooth decay impacts their children, they reported a number of different negative effects.
 As the figure below shows, children with tooth decay struggle with confidence, bullying, and psychological and physical health.
 These impacts can have a lasting impact on a person’s lifelong health and well-being.